 The following websites have an amazing amount of diverse photos for any niche that you can use for your blog posts and the feature image.
 The images are modern, professional and are of a high quality.
 Here is what we suggest you checkout.

-UnSplash.com is simple, they post 10 new high res, high quality images every 10 days.
-The images are free and you can do whatever you want with them.
-They also have an ever growing archive of free, beautiful images you can use.
-Simply use the search function on the home page and you’ll find something decent.
+Unsplash.com is simple; they post ten new high-res, high-quality images every ten days.
+The photos are free; you can do whatever you want with them.
+They also have an ever-growing archive of free, beautiful images you can use.
+Use the search function on the home page, and you’ll find something decent.

-You can download images from UnSplash.com totally for free with no attribution required, though it is encouraged.
-All images on UnSpash are high resolution, professional grade photography.
-That means the images you download will be quite large and will require optimization for your blog.
+You can download images from Unsplash.com totally for free with no attribution required, though it is encouraged.
+All photos on Unsplash are high-resolution, professional-grade photography.
+That means the images you download will be prominent and need optimization for your blog.